© GCN

 What is the Cycle to Work scheme?

-The Cycle to Work scheme is a UK government tax initiative that gives employees a cost-effective way to get a brand new bike and accessories without an up-front cost.
+The Cycle to Work scheme is a UK government tax initiative that gives employees a cost-effective way to get a brand-new bike and accessories without an up-front cost.
 If your employer has signed up for a Cycle to Work scheme, you can choose a new bike, accessories or components, which your employer will buy and rent back to you.

 Practically speaking, it’s as if the bike or gear is your own.
 You keep hold of it, look after it, repair it when it breaks.
-Your employer take a portion from your gross salary to pay for it, and after one, two, three, four or six years, depending on your scheme, you will have ‘paid off’ the equipment.
+Your employer takes a portion from your gross salary to pay for it, and after one, two, three, four or six years, depending on your scheme, you will have ‘paid off’ the equipment.
 Your employer still owns it, but for a small fee, you will be able to transfer ownership to yourself.

-Since the bike is paid for with your pre-tax income, you make a saving of either 32% or 42%, minus the fee to transfer the bike or equipment into your name.
+Since the bike is paid for with your pre-tax income, you make a saving of either 30% or 40%, minus the fee to transfer the bike or equipment into your name.

 Not in the UK?
 Some other countries have similar schemes in place, including the Netherlands, Belgium, France and New Zealand.